The Overbrook Foundation is a progressive family foundation that supports organizations advancing human rights and conserving the natural environment.

 Recently Awarded Grants

 After each Board of Directors Meeting, we announce the grants awarded by the Foundation on our Blog.
-At the Foundation’s March Board Meeting, The Overbrook Foundation’s Board of Directors approved 14 grants through the Human Rights program for a total of $727,500.
-The Environment Program awarded $410,000 in grants to 10 organizations at this Board meeting.
-Reading “Environment Grants Awarded” and “Human Rights Grants Awarded” will provide you with more detailed information on each grant and how they fit with the Foundation’s mission and funding strategies.
+At the Foundation’s June Board Meeting, The Overbrook Foundation’s Board of Directors approved 14 grants through the Human Rights program for a total of $455,000.
+The Environment Program awarded $410,000 in grants to 12 organizations at this Board meeting.
+Reading “Environment Grants Awarded at June Board Meeting” and “Human Rights Grants Awarded at June Board Meeting” will provide you with more detailed information on each grant and how they fit with the Foundation’s mission and funding strategies.